4jib0x/Dexar_landing-page/README.md

 ![Dexar Project Screenshot](assets/md/Dexar_landing_page.png)

 A static landing page for "Dexar," a conceptual car sales company.
-This project was my first complete website built after learning the fundamentals of HTML and CSS, with a focus on a desktop-first design.
+This project was my first complete website built in **December 2024** after learning the fundamentals of HTML and CSS, with a focus on a desktop-first design.

 The page features a modern design, a product showcase, and a separate login page template.